top of page

 Definition

-A democratic government is one that is governed by a representative body that has elected representatives who vote on the behalf of their respective constituents.
-A pure democracy however, is conducted by the citizens themselves who vote upon the issues directly without the need of representation by others.
+A democratic government is governed by elected representatives who vote on behalf of their respective constituents.
+A pure democracy, however, is conducted by the citizens themselves who vote on the issues directly without the need for representation.

 Structure

-In a pure democracy, the departmental heads become advisers to the nation and will provide a monthly status of their activities to the general public.
-They are responsible for providing information regarding budgets, project schedules, and tentative plans for upcoming months.
-If an issue occurs (e.g., cost overruns), the nation will decide if additional funding should be granted or whether the program should end.
+In a pure democracy, the Cabinet personnel (e.g., Secretary of Defense) become advisers to the nation and provide a monthly status of their activities to the general public.
+They are responsible for providing information regarding their budgets, project schedules, and tentative plans for upcoming months.

-Since Tuesday is a workday for most people, perhaps the best day of conducting the public vote would be the first Saturday of every month.
-Rather than paper ballots, it may be more convenient for the nation to vote electronically through their local cable/satellite T.V. service, while in the comfort of their own home.
+Since Tuesday is a workday for most people, perhaps it would be better if the public voted on the first Saturday of every month.
+Also, rather than having paper ballots, it may be more convenient for people to vote electronically through their cable/satellite T.V. service (e.g., rather than purchasing Pay-Per-View, an electronic ballot would be submitted).

 The Department of Education will be responsible for presenting the monthly issues in a clear and concise manner for the public to review.
-By having the Education Department handle this important responsibility, the pros and cons of a particular issue will be presented at the education level of the general population, and not be swayed by the particular presentation or bias of the media.
+By doing so, the issues will be presented at the general education level of the public that won't be swayed by the particular presentation or bias of the media.

 Advantages

-A major advantage of a pure democracy is that it will achieve a higher degree of satisfaction among the people of a nation.
-The accuracy of public opinion on various issues will improve since a more direct manner of governing the nation will be provided rather than being handled by the "middle man" of past representatives.
+A major advantage of a pure democracy is that the accuracy of public opinion would be greatly improved since a direct manner of governing the nation will be provided rather than being handled by the "middle man" (representatives).

-Another advantage of a pure democracy is that it also provides greater impartiality due to the lack of a representative being coerced by a biased influence of some kind (e.g., a politician's personal opinion, gifts from special interest groups, etc.).
+Another advantage of a pure democracy is that it provides greater impartiality among the issues due to the lack of a representative being coerced by a biased influence of some kind (e.g., a politician's personal opinion, gifts from special interest groups, etc.).
 By eliminating political corruption in this manner, a pure democracy is inherently more trustworthy and reliable than a representative form of government.

-A pure democracy also eliminates the possibility of "pork" being added to legislation that lawmakers have made in the past for their own personal self-interest.
-Also, laws will become more simpler in nature since the proposed legislation will be written for the general public in mind, so bills will be less complex and easier to understand (with fewer loopholes).
+A pure democracy also eliminates the possibility of "pork" being added to legislation by lawmakers to satisfy their personal self-interests.
+Also, laws become more simpler in nature since the proposed legislation will be written with the general public in mind, so bills will be less complex and easier to understand (with fewer loopholes).

 bottom of page